 Peter and Mary, John Gilbe’s Mother and Stepfather, are kind enough to have come all the way from Sotogrande to take us out to Sanlucar de Barrameda for the day.
 Sanlucar is on the southern side of the mouth of the River Quadalquivir, the river upon which stands Seville and Cordoba.
 We visit the Pedro Romero Bodegas, one of the many Bodegas in Sanlucar that produce the very dry and salty Manzanilla sherry.

 I will describe sherry making after we have visited a Bodegas in Jerez but the difference between Jerez and Sanlucar sherry is interesting.
 Manzanilla is only produced in Sanlucar and is made with 100% locally grown Palomino grape whereas Jerez sherry uses a blend of Palomino and imported grapes.
 The Sanlucar sherry producers also say that their Manzanilla differs from and is better than the Fino sherry of Jerez for three reasons, besides the quality of the grape: the air from the Atlantic Ocean, the proximity of the Donana wetlands to the north, and the wide mouth of the Quadalquivir river!
 Finally Sanlucar sherry is feminine, i.e. la Manzanilla Fina whereas Jerez sherry is masculine, i.e. el Fino.
-Whatever the reasons we all like it as the photograph shows – the empties are piling up!

 We are treated to lunch by the riverside on the Bajo de Guia of grilled fish and simple salad washed down with a beer.
 It was a delightful day and we are so thankful to Peter and Mary.